50 30 20 rule

 3. Categorize your expenses

 After taking stock of your spending habits, categorize every expense into the “needs,” “wants,” and “savings” buckets.
+It can be helpful to physically write and list everything out.

 4. Stick to the 50/30/20 budget and adjust as needed